 Penny Lent in Sky High, captain and sole member of the cheerleading squad.
 She treats the sidekicks like servants, but Will is instant awesome after his fight in the cafeteria.

 Danielle in The New Guy is an inversion in that, while being popular, head of the cheerleading squad and equipped with a Girl Posse, she's also brunette, not rich at all, and a genuinely nice person.

-Brooke in Kick Ass 2, who initially tries to help Mindy and remake her in a minion only to start bullying and humiliating her as soon as she accidentally proved herself a threat to her dominance over the school.
+Brooke in Kick-Ass 2, who initially tries to help Mindy and remake her into a minion only to start bullying and humiliating her as soon as she accidentally proved herself a threat to her dominance over the school.
 Given that she bullied Mindy aliasHit-Girl, she got off easy when she was forced to puke and crap herself in public instead of being brutally murdered.

 Taffyta Muttonfudge from Wreck-It Ralph, like everyone else in Sugar Rush, treats Vanellope's glitching as a glaring defect and bullies her profusely for it, appearing with the other racers to destroy her ad-hoc kart then later sabotaging the track to stop her from winning the race.
 She quickly defrosts when the game is reset.